davidclarke-au/markdown-cv/index.md

 BugBountys - from a client (SaaS) side though, assisting companies doing the **_initial discovery_** and beginning their **_journey into Bug Bounty programs_** via BugCrowd, HackerOne, Cobalt.IO etc...

 Data Centre - have historically completed a significant amount of work and large projects in **_Data Centres_**.
 Always something I've enjoyed.

+Love communicating, collaborating and generally working with teams (both internal and external) on Slack <i class="fab fa-slack-hash"></i>

 <br>
 <br>
 And _more broadly..._